 Ukraine's all-time leading scorer Andriy Shevchenko insists he is fit and ready to captain the host nation at next month's European Championship.

-Shevchenko, 35, had been a major doubt for the finals having suffered with thigh and back problems in recent months, but was nonetheless included in Oleg Blokhin's initial 26-man squad last week.
+Shevchenko, 35, had been a major doubt for the finals in his homeland having suffered with thigh and back problems in recent months, but was nonetheless included in Oleg Blokhin's initial 26-man squad last week.

 And the former Chelsea and AC Milan striker, who has scored 46 goals in 105 games for the national team, believes he has overcome his fitness issues and is capable of leading Ukraine's line next month.